PranavRayudu/Course-Change-Notifier/README.md

 - The ``--link`` or ``-l`` argument is required and takes in the url of the first page of results of the courses the script should monitor
 - The ``--uid`` or ``-u`` argument is optional (None by default) and takes in a space separated list of course unique ids to keep track of.
 If you do not use this, all courses on the page will be monitored.
 - The ``--debug`` or ``-d`` argument is optional (False by default) and enables printing data to the console.
 It is recommended you keep this on.
+- The ``--headless`` argument is optional (False by default) and runs the browser without any GUI.
+Enable this only when you have added your UT credentials to ``.env`` and configured Duo to automatically send a push.

 Example usage
 ```commandline